Misc

 - File Upload Bypass: Attacker uploads PHP file through vulnerable

-field - Extension Validation Bypass: Malicious files bypass file type restrictions
+postdatafield - Extension Validation Bypass: Malicious files bypass file type restrictions

 - Code Execution: Uploaded PHP shell allows remote command execution

-To find out if the attacker is using this specific PoC we can analyze all of the previous file that has been uploaded to the website which can be located at /var/www/html/wp-content/uploads/
+To find out if the attacker is using this specific PoC we can analyze all of the previous file that has been uploaded to the website which can be located at /var/www/html/wp-content/uploads/.

-Here the threat actor dropped multiple malicious file into the website in /var/www/html/wp-content/uploads/2025/03
+Here the threat actor dropped multiple malicious file into the website in /var/www/html/wp-content/uploads/2025/03 and /var/www/html/wp-content/uploads/2025/06 directory.

-is where the threat actor managed to gain foothold by uploading webshell istockphoto-1327339401-612x612-2-300x150.php
+In /var/www/html/wp-content/uploads/2025/06 is where the threat actor managed to gain foothold by uploading webshell istockphoto-1327339401-612x612-2-300x150.php.

 flag prelim{CVE-2023-4596_6abb43dc87e07140ba94beafda03baad}